N154RLSEAMAX AIRCRAFT LTDA SEAMAX M-222025-05-17 NTSB Accident Report

 Analysis

-Surveillance footage from 4 four separate cameras located at various sites on shore, showed the airplane during the initial takeoff run on a west to east track.
-After what appeared to be a normal takeoff run, the airplane rotated and lifted off, but during the initial climb, the airplane appeared to struggle to maintain the climb.
-The wings were rocking back and forth as the airplane climbed to about 75 to 100 ft above the water surface.
-The airplane then made a left turn to the north; shortly after, the left wing dropped, and the airplane abruptly descended in a left spiral until impacting the water.
+Surveillance footage from four separate cameras located at various sites on shore showed the airplane during the downwind takeoff run on a west-to-east track.
+After what appeared to be a normal takeoff run, the airplane rotated and lifted off, but during the initial climb, the airplane appeared to struggle to ascend.
+The wings rocked back and forth as the airplane climbed to about 200 ft above the water surface.
+The airplane then made a left turn to the north; shortly after, the left wing dropped, and the airplane abruptly descended in a left spiral until it impacted the water.
 According to emergency personnel, the airplane floated briefly, and the pilot was rescued.
-A brief engine compartment fire ensued.
+There was a brief postimpact engine compartment fire.

-Post accident examination of the wreckage by the NTSB Investigator investigator revealed the airplane had impacted the water in a steep, nose down attitude.
+Postaccident examination of the wreckage revealed evidence consistent with the airplane impacting the water in a steep nose-down attitude.
 The water was about 8 ft deep at the point of impact.
-There was substantial damage to the airframe; the left wing was impact impact-separated and, the cockpit and fuselage were fractured and crushed in multiple locations.
+There was substantial damage to the airframe; the left wing was impact-separated, and the cockpit and fuselage were fractured and crushed in multiple locations.
 The empennage remained attached by control rods and cables.
 All flight control surfaces remained attached to their respective positions and were manually manipulated with corresponding cable movement.
-All fractures in the flight control cables had a “broomstraw” appearance indicative of overload.
+All fractures in the flight control cables had a “broomstraw” appearance consistent with overload.
+All flight control surfaces and critical components were discovered at the location of the wreckage.

-The 3-bladed composite propeller remained attached to the hub and reduction gearbox assembly, and it was manually rotated without any hinderance.
-One of the blades was destroyed by fire.
-The opposing blades remained intact.
-During manual operation of the propeller, bay water was forced out of the cylinders and the air filter assembly.
+The three-blade composite propeller remained attached to the hub and reduction gearbox assembly, and it was manually rotated without any hinderance.
+One of the blades was destroyed by the postimpact fire.
+The other blades remained intact.
+During manual operation of the propeller, water was forced out of the cylinders and the air filter assembly.

-The engine fuel line adjacent to the cylinders was examined and about 5-ounces of liquid with the smell and color of avgas aviation gasoline was observed; it was free of water or other contaminants.
+The engine fuel line adjacent to the cylinders was examined and about 5 ounces of liquid with the smell and color of aviation fuel were recovered; it was free of water or other contaminants.

 Data Source